Group Data by Dimension

 A dimension is used to break-down the dataset into multiple groups, often within a Crosstab, Chart, or Selection List.
 Adding a dimension to the ‘X’ region of a Chart distinguishes the different dimension groups by location on the X-axis.
 Adding a dimension to the ‘Y’ region distinguishes the different dimension groups by location on the Y-axis.
 You can add multiple dimensions into the ‘X’ or ‘Y’ regions of a Chart, or into the ‘Rows’ or ‘Columns’ regions of a Crosstab, to create multiple grouping levels.
 You can also distinguish groups in a dimension by using color, shape, size, or label in a Chart.

-2. Optional: Press the ‘Edit Text’ button format next to the ‘Text’ field to change the formatting of the text.
+2. Optional: Press the ‘Edit Text’ button Edit Text next to the ‘Text’ field to change the formatting of the text.
 This opens the top Format panel.

-3. Press the ‘Apply’ button submit to apply the formatting.
+3. Press the ‘Apply’ button Apply to apply the formatting.

 Group Dates by Week, Month, Year, Quarter, etc.